 The parents, whenever present, seldom recover from their bad habits.
 As a result, the children are forced to grow up practically alone and learn to make independent decisions for their spiritual, mental and physical development.
 They are free to return to a life on the street, if they choose.
 The doors to the house are always open day and night and the choice is theirs to make.
 If they choose to stay, they will need not only God’s help but the help of nurturing adults to love and respect them on this journey to adulthood.

-To grow up before God, it is necessary to know him.
-To grow up before men, it is necessary to know how.
+“The child was growing up in height and wisdom before God and the men (Luke – state section and verse). -To grow up before God, it is necessary to know him.
+To grow up before men, it is necessary to know how. |